Stochastic Stability of Discrete-time Phase-coupled Oscillators over Uncertain and Random Networks: Oscillators in a random network

 Thus, the relative phase vector for the whole network, $\Theta(\mathrm{k})$ in \eqref{eq:T}, is equal to $B^{\top} {\boldsymbol\theta}(\mathrm{k})$.
 The compact form of the relative phase dynamics follows

 where ${\boldsymbol \beta}(\mathrm{k})$ is a diagonal matrix whose diagonal elements obey~\eqref{eq:bd} and

 The above model allows us to study the stochastic phase-cohesiveness of the network by using the developed setting in the previous sections.
 Different from Section \ref{sec:noise}, this section focuses on the case of constant exogenous frequencies.
-We now discuss the chain properties and show that $S^{\Psi}_{G}(\gamma)$ in~\eqref{eq:a1} is the stable set for this model as well. \begin{lemma} The relative phase stochastic process in \eqref{eq:rand1} is a $\psi$-irreducible Markov chain on a countable space. \end{lemma} \begin{proof} See Appendix~\ref{apr3}. \end{proof} The following result presents a counterpart of Theorem \ref{th2} for the case of random networks. \begin{theorem} Consider the discrete-time Markov chain in \eqref{eq:relran} under Assumption \ref{as1}.
+We now discuss the chain properties and show that $S^{\Psi}_{G}(\gamma)$ in~\eqref{eq:a1} is the stable set for this model as well. \begin{lemma} The relative phase stochastic process in \eqref{eq:rand1} is a $\psi$-irreducible Markov chain on a countable space. \end{lemma} The following result presents a counterpart of Theorem \ref{th2} for the case of random networks. \begin{theorem} Consider the discrete-time Markov chain in \eqref{eq:relran} under Assumption \ref{as1}.
 Assume that $\omega_{i,j} \neq 0, \forall i,j$.
 If $p$ is strictly positive, the relative phase process is stochastic phase-cohesive with respect to $S^{\Psi}_{G}(\gamma)$ in \eqref{eq:s1} if the following conditions hold

-where $|\Delta_{\max}{\omega}|= {\underaccent{i,j}{\max}} |\omega_i- \omega_j|$, $\lambda_{\max}(L_e)$ is largest eigenvalue of $L(G)$, and $\lambda_{\min}(L_{e}({G}_{\tau}))$ is the minimum among the smallest eigenvalues of the spanning trees of the underlying maximal graph $G$. \end{theorem} \begin{proof} See Appendix~\ref{ath3}. \end{proof} We now assume identical exogenous frequencies and derive conditions under which the chain achieves phase-synchronization (or phase-locking).
+where $|\Delta_{\max}{\omega}|= {\underaccent{i,j}{\max}} |\omega_i- \omega_j|$, $\lambda_{\max}(L_e)$ is the largest eigenvalue of $L(G)$, and $\lambda_{\min}(L_{e}({G}_{\tau}))$ is the minimum among the smallest eigenvalues of the spanning trees of $G$. \QED \end{theorem} We now assume identical exogenous frequencies and derive conditions under which the chain achieves phase-synchronization (or phase-locking).
 With this, we show the applicability of our definition of stochastic phase-cohesiveness for a stronger notion of synchronization, \ie, phase-locking. \begin{corollary} Consider the discrete-time Markov chain in \eqref{eq:relran} under Assumption \ref{as1} and with identical exogenous frequencies.
-Assuming a sufficiently small $\tau$, the relative phase Markov chain is stochastic phase-cohesive with respect to the origin provided that $p>0$ and $\kappa >0$. \end{corollary} \begin{proof} See Appendix~\ref{ath4}. \end{proof}
+Assuming a sufficiently small $\tau$, the relative phase Markov chain is stochastic phase-cohesive with respect to the origin provided that $p>0$ and $\kappa >0$. \QED \end{corollary}